inkarkat/vim-UnconditionalPaste/README.md

   "toupper(v:val)"), and filtering through external command or Ex command (in a scratch buffer).
 This achieves feature parity and consistency with.SubstituteExpression.vim's g={motion} and g== mappings.
+- BUG: ghp with p/P selected does not increment the last-used value on repeat.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.044!__